Value Drifts: Tracing Value Alignment During LLM Post-Training: Impact of SFT on model's values

 \subsection{Experimental Setup}

 We use four pre-trained base models of different sizes from two families: \texttt{Llama3} (3B and 8B) \citep{llama3modelcard} and \texttt{Qwen3} (4B and 8B) \citep{qwen3}.
-We compare SFT on two popular, open-source datasets, which we select based on their widespread use and contrasting dataset compositions: (1) WildChat \citep{zhao2024wildchat}, which is derived from real human-LLM conversations, capturing natural user prompts and opinionated discussions.
+We compare SFT on two popular, open-source datasets, which we select based on their widespread use and contrasting dataset compositions: (1) WildChat \citep{zhao2024wildchat}, derived from real human-LLM conversations, captures natural user prompts and opinionated discussions.
 We focus on its English subset.
 (2) Alpaca \citep{alpaca}, a synthetic dataset generated via the \textsc{self-instruct} pipeline \citep{wang2022self}, consisting of task-oriented prompts designed to teach general instruction-following abilities.
 We perform full-parameter tuning, train for three epochs, and save model checkpoints every 500 (100) steps for models trained on WildChat (Alpaca).
-We evaluate every checkpoint following the methodology described in \S\ref{prelim:eval_data} and refer to \Cref{app:sft_implementation} for further details on hyperparameters.\footnote{To control for potential impacts on general capabilities during fine-tuning, we also evaluate our models after the fine-tuning stage on standard benchmarks.
-Details of this evaluation are provided in \Cref{app:eval_downstream}.}
+We evaluate every checkpoint following the methodology described in \S\ref{prelim:eval_data} and refer to \Cref{app:sft_implementation} for further details on hyperparameters.\footnote{To assess potential impacts on general capabilities during fine-tuning, we additionally evaluate our models on standard benchmarks such as MMLU, HellaSwag, GPQA, and PIQA, and observe no degradation in performance.}